thl-texts/tibetan_text_scripts/README.md

 The conversion process is a multi-stepped process that requires both a Mac and a Windows machine to proceed most efficiently.
 I did it by using Virtual Box to create a virtual Windows 10 machine on my Mac and shared the files between the virtual Windows machine and my Mac through UVA Box, but other ways to transfer files are also possible.
-The steps in the process were:
+When you just want to convert the individual files into templated Word docs with the same name, then the steps in the process are:

 1. Download the original Word .doc files to the `in` folder here on Mac
 2. Run `doc2rtf.sh in out` - this converts the .doc files to .rtf and puts in the `out` folder